Map With Symbols And Key

 • Simplicity and Clarity: Prioritize simplicity in your symbol designs.
 Avoid overly complex or confusing imagery.
 Choose colors and patterns that are easily distinguishable.

-• Visual Hierarchy: Use visual hierarchy to emphasize important features on the map.
+• Visual Hierarchy: Use visual hierarchy to highlight important features on the map.
 Larger, bolder symbols can draw attention to key elements.

-• Accessibility: Ensure that your symbols and keys are accessible to people with visual impairments.
+• Accessibility: confirm that your symbols and keys are accessible to people with visual impairments.
 This might involve using contrasting colors, providing textual descriptions, or using alternative formats like tactile maps.

 • Consistency and Standardization: Whenever possible, adhere to established cartographic conventions and standards for symbol usage.
 This will enhance readability and comprehension.